publons/ojs_2_plugin/README.md

 Developed and maintained by: Publons Ltd.

 ### About
-This plugin provides the ability to send and publish reviews to Publons (https://publons.com).
+This plugin provides the ability to send and publish reviews to Web of Science Researcher Profiles (formerly known as Publons, https://webofscience.com).

 ### License
 This plugin is licensed under the GNU General Public License v3.